Researcher Spotlight:

 Research Design

-These research studies are designed to go beyond general usability—they will examine how Curio’s tools perform in real classrooms and how they can be adapted to meet both teacher needs and learning standards.
-These grants provide a rare opportunity to collaborate with education researchers and teachers across the country to refine and extend our tools based on meaningful feedback.
+These research studies are designed to go beyond general usability—they are examining how Curio’s tools perform in real classrooms and how they can be adapted to meet both teacher needs and learning standards.
+These grants provide a great opportunity to collaborate with education researchers and teachers across the country to refine and extend our tools based on meaningful feedback.

 Together, these projects reflect a shared commitment to building better learning tools—grounded in research, driven by classroom needs, and built with teachers and students in mind.